Fitness Influencer Banned From TikTok After Sparking Backlash For Harmful Dieting Advice

 “I think my success comes from not cutting out any particular foods,” she explained.
 “I’m not dairy-free, vegan, or gluten-free.
 I’m not obsessed with health.”

-Instead of accepting her punishment, the influencer created another account, this time with an even more provocative tagline “saving America from obesity one person at a time.”
+Instead of accepting her punishment, the influencer created another account, this time with an even more provocative tagline: “saving America from obesity one person at a time.”
 However, this channel was soon taken down as well.

 Image credits: livsschmidt

-A study by the University of Pisa, Italy, explains that content such as Schmidt’s falls into the umbrella of what’s known as “pro-ana” content, that is material that promotes anorexia and has found popularity on social media platforms like Tumblr, Myspace, Facebook, and TikTok.
+A study by the University of Pisa, Italy, explains that content such as Schmidt’s falls into the umbrella of what’s known as “pro-ana” content, which is material that promotes anorexia and has found popularity on social media platforms like Tumblr, Myspace, Facebook, and TikTok.

 “Our study showed that less than 10 minutes of exposure to implicit and explicit pro-anorexia TikTok content had immediate negative consequences for body image,” the study authors explain.